 - the right to restrict the use of personal information

 - the right to request that personal information is erased

 - the right to object to processing of personal information.

-You also have the right to lodge a complaint about the processing of your personal information either with us, with the Office of the Information Commissioner in Jersey (https://oicjersey.org), The Office of the Data Protection Authority in Guernsey (https://odpa.gg), the Information Commissioners Office in the UK (https://ico.org.uk) or the data protection authority in the EU member state of your usual residence or place of work.
+You also have the right to lodge a complaint about the processing of your personal information either with us or with a competent supervisory authority in a Carey Olsen jurisdiction (including for example, the Office of the Ombudsman of the Cayman Islands (https://ombudsman.ky), the Office of the Data Protection Authority in Guernsey (https://odpa.gg), the Jersey Office of the Information Commissioner (https://jerseyoic.org) or the Information Commissioner's Office in the UK (https://ico.org.uk)) or in your usual place of residence, your place of work or in the place of the alleged infringement.

 Where we have relied on consent to process your personal information, you have the right to withdraw consent at any time.

-If you wish to exercise any of the rights set out above, please contact our group information security and data protection officer at [email protected].
+If you wish to exercise any of the rights set out above or for further information, please contact our group information security and data protection officer at [email protected].

 Inaccurate or amended information